Jojo942004/Collision-Avoidance-System/README.md

 ```
 git clone https://github.com/Jojo942004/Collision-Avoidance-System
 ```
+2. download the folders from google drive to get access to custom models trained on boat images, pretrained models of the yolov5 repo, custom boat dataset

-2. connect your OAK-D by Luxonis
+3. connect your OAK-D by Luxonis

-3. simply run
+4. simply run

 ```
 python collision-avoidance-system.py